-The seated audience of Silicon Valley Career Technical Education students wore hard hats.
-Each had his or her name announced, stood up and – accompanied by the clapping and cheering of Jimmy and Tony Garappolo, SVCTE teachers and administrators, and family and friends –walked up to a table at the front of the room and exchanged the hard hat for a baseball cap, and then sat and signed a letter declaring which skilled trade the student would pursue.
+The students of Silicon Valley Career Technical Education participating in the ceremony were seated and wore hard hats.
+Each student had his or her name announced, then stood up and – accompanied by the clapping and cheering of Jimmy and Tony Garappolo, SVCTE teachers and administrators, and family and friends –walked to a table at the front of the room and exchanged the hard hat for a baseball cap, and sat and signed a letter declaring which skilled trade the student would pursue.

-Following is a Jimmy Garappolo comment excerpt from a San Francisco Chronicle story about the SVCTE event that was published on May 9:
+Following is a Jimmy Garappolo comment excerpt from a San Francisco Chronicle story, published on May 9, about the SVCTE event:

 “This can help set the path earlier in kids’ lives — they want to be in trades and they can get started in high school.
 It can require a blue-collar mentality, and some people don’t have that — but I’m glad I grew up that way.”